 IMPORTANT!
 In order to protect the integrity of your company’s data, Procore Employees are restricted from modifying the data that clients submit in all Procore Import Templates.
 This restriction applies to all data modifications, including correcting typographical errors.
 If Procore determines that errors are present in any Procore Import Template that you submit to Procore, it will be returned to you for correction.
 Please note that the import process may take up to 72 hours to process.

-To provide users with an overview with your options for importing cost codes into Procore.
+To provide Procore users with an overview of thee options for importing cost codes into Procore.

-The Company and Project Level Admin tools include a 17 Division cost code structure that aligns to the CSI MasterFormat.
+Procore default cost codes include a 16 Division cost code structure that aligns to the CSI MasterFormat® .
 See What are Procore's Default Cost Codes?
 However, some companies and projects may have requirements that lead you to create a unique cost code structure.
 When that is the case, you can import custom cost codes into either the Company level or Project level Admin tool.
 The import process can be used to add or edit cost codes but cannot be used to delete any existing cost codes.

 Many companies design their cost code structure to align with the CSI MasterFormat.
 Other companies decide to implement a cost code structure that is unique to their industry, organization, or project environment.
 Regardless of the structure, you can submit a request to have a Procore representative import the custom cost codes for you or you can expedite the import process and perform your own cost codes import using the Procore Imports App.

 Cost Code Structure